A DUI in Indiana can potentially stay on your record forever, but there are ways for it to be removed within a relatively short time.

 To be convicted of a DUI, the prosecution must prove that your blood alcohol content was above the legal limit.
 In all 50 states, including Indiana, that number is 0.08 percent.
 An officer can test your BAC using one of three methods:

 There are several issues that can occur with either how an officer administered the test or interpreted the results.
-An attorney will scrutinize the test and look for any errors or faulty protocols that can result in the test not being admissible as evidence.
+An attorney can scrutinize the test and look for any errors or faulty protocols that can result in the test not being admissible as evidence.

 Without this crucial element, the prosecution is often unable to prove that you were driving under the influence (DUI) or operating a vehicle while intoxicated (OWI).